 Worry-Free Ingestion: Flow Control of Writes in Scylla

 This blog post is based on a talk I gave last month at the third annual Scylla Summit in San Francisco.
 It explains how Scylla ensures that ingestion of data proceeds as quickly as possible, but not quicker.
-It looks into the existing flow-control mechanism for tables without materialized views, and into the new mechanism for tables with materialized views, which is introduced in the upcoming Scylla Open Source 3.0 release.
+It looks into the existing flow-control mechanism for tables without materialized views, and into the new mechanism for tables with materialized views, which is introduced in Scylla Open Source 3.0.

 In this post we look into ingestion of data into a Scylla cluster.
 What happens when we make a large volume of update (write) requests?